OZahed/bob/envs/README.md

 }

+// EnvParser interface implementation
+// Optional, if a struct implements EnvParser, envs pacakge
+// will only call the ParseEnv for that struct and won't use reflection
-// EnvParser interface implementation func (t *TestParsVal) ParseEnv(prefix string) error {
+// otherwise, it would recursively call reflection on struct fields func (t *TestParsVal) ParseEnv(prefix string) error {
 	whenKey := prefix + ".HAPPENED_AT"
 	nameKey := prefix + ".SPECIAL_KEY"